betheden/hebrew-grammar/content/adjective_cardinal_number.rst

 3-10
 ----

-NOTE: These numbers have specialized uses when they take either a :ref:`number_dual` ending or a
+.. note:: These numbers have specialized uses when they take either a
-:ref:`number_plural`
+          :ref:`number_dual` ending or a :ref:`number_plural`
           ending.
 When these numbers take a dual ending, they become simple multiples ("three-fold", "four-fold", "five-fold", etc.); but when they take a plural ending, they become multiples of ten ("thirty", "forty", "fifty", etc.).

 .. raw:: html